 // Native camera and haptics live on the phone.

-// Catalog, auth, orders and image search live on the server.Read the left column to see what the brief threw at us.
+// Catalogue, auth, orders and image search live on the server.Read the left column to see what the brief threw at us.
 Read the right column to see what we shipped to answer it.

 We build native apps that run on the floor and in the office, backed by servers that scale from 50 items to 50,000.